nuggetswise/pmmresearch/README.md

 A focused, lightning-fast research assistant built for Product Marketing Managers (PMMs) and GTM leaders.

-Ask any strategic question — get a structured, multi-part answer synthesized by a Groq-powered LLM in seconds.
+Ask any strategic question — get a structured, multi-part answer synthesized by a DeepSeek-powered LLM in seconds.

-Powered by Groq's `compound-beta` model and enhanced with cost-saving caching and clean markdown outputs.
+Powered by DeepSeek's `deepseek-reasoner` model (with Groq fallback) and enhanced with cost-saving caching and clean markdown outputs.

 ---